 Moreover, we’re going to talk about why those construction attributes play into different performances.
 And why would you wear a running shoe? why would you wear a training shoe? and what are they actually designed to do?

 What Are Running Shoes?

-Running shoes are designed to help you go straight forward, that’s your motion heel-toe, you’re not moving a lot from side to side when you’re running.
+Running and walking shoes are designed to help you go straight forward, that’s your motion heel-toe, you’re not moving a lot from side to side when you’re running.

 If you’re running in a straight line or a slight curve and this design is made to support that.

 It has much more cushion in the heel because when you’re slamming down on those multiple steps you get more cushioning going up your bones.